Kallakudi demonstration: Background

 The Dravida Munnetra Kazhagam (DMK) party under the leadership of Anna, wanted to launch a demonstration against the ruling Congress Party for three reasons.
-First, it was against the Hindi policies imposed by C. Rajagopalachari, the then Chief Minister of Tamil Nadu, and the plan was to demonstrate outside his house.
+First, it was against the Hindi policies imposed by C. Rajagopalachari, the then Chief Minister of Madras State, and the plan was to demonstrate outside his house.
 Second, the party wanted to protest against Nehru who called Tamilians as "nonsense".
 The third reason was to oppose the request made by industrialist Ramakrishna Dalmia who established cement factory in Kallakudi and wanted to rename it as Dalmiapuram.
 In Annadurai's own words, "I am sending a brother to the war against educational programme and another one to the Kallakudi battlefield".
 Ramakrishna Dalmia, 46-year-old, who inherited a sugar mill in Bihar, started two cement industries, one each in Bihar and Kallakudi.
 He was challenging the Associated Cement Companies (ACC), by importing foreign machinery.
 While the industry at Rohat Nagar in Bihar was started without any issue, he faced opposition in Kallakudi against naming the place as Dalmiapuram.